10 Snakes With Deadly Toad Toxin Resistance

 © Wikimedia Commons User: Wald1siedel – CC BY-SA-4.0

+A non-venomous snake of Europe, which is easily the most commonly observed snake in the UK.
 While adders and asp vipers would get sick and die slowly if they ate a European toad, the grass snake (Natrix natrix) seems to be immune.
 Living in the leafy English countryside, there’s an enormous amount of observations of this species, and eating deadly toads is one behaviour people have noticed.

 Grass snakes eat over 80% amphibians, and their physiology has evolved to make this possible.
-They’re proven to have mutations in the genes for NKA enzymes, similarly to US garter snakes to which they’re distantly related, which prevent bufotoxins from binding to receptors in the heart cell membranes.
-Other Natrix members possess the mutations too: the dice snake of eastern Europe, which mainly eats fish and occasionally toads, and the viperine watersnake, which almost never eats toads.
-Grass snakes are the species to use this resistance most in their daily lives.
+They’re proven to have mutations in the genes for NKA enzymes, similarly to the US garter snakes to which they’re distantly related.
+Again, these prevent bufotoxins from binding to receptors in heart cell membranes, and fatally altering the heartbeat.

-This is a semi-aquatic species, which is commonly found in ponds amid floating lilypads and tadpoles.
+The grass snake is a semi-aquatic species, which is commonly found in ponds amid floating lilypads and tadpoles.
 In Spain, their poisonous prey includes the Iberian spiny toad (Bufo spinosus).
 European green toads (Bufotes viridis) are another confirmed prey.

 Leave a Comment